jaychang0917/SimpleApiClient/README.md

 ````

 ### Step 2
 Use `observe()` to enqueue the call, do your stuff in corresponding parameter block.
-All blocks are run at android main thread by default and they are optional.
+All blocks are run on android main thread by default and they are optional.
 ```java
 githubApi.getUsers("google")
   .observe(